Marije Brummel

 Marije Brummel (born 19 March 1985) is a Dutch football coach and former defensive midfielder.
-She started playing top-level football at SC Klarenbeek, continuing with SV Saestum and Be Quick '28 in the old Hoofdklasse; and FC twente, Heerenveen, PSV and PEC Zwolle in the women Eredivisie and BeNe League.
+She started playing top-level football at SC Klarenbeek, continuing with SV Saestum and Be Quick '28 in the old Hoofdklasse; and FC twente, Heerenveen, PSV, and PEC Zwolle in the women's Eredivisie and BeNe League.
 After that she moved abroad to play in Cyprus, England and Norway.
 She also played European football with Saestum and Apollon.

 She was a member of the Dutch national team from 2007 until 2012 when she lost her place, taking part in the 2009 European Championship.

 Career

 Heerenveen

 Brummel scored her first league goal against Willem II on 15 March 2010, scoring in the 46th minute.

 PSV

 Brummel made her league debut against Anderlecht on 16 March 2013.

 PEC Zwolle

 Brummel made her league debut against Lierse on 30 August 2013.
 She scored her first league goal against Royal Antwerp on 5 November 2013, scoring in the 71st minute.